Skip to main content

 How It Works

 "This is Officer [Name] with the Montgomery County Sheriff's Office.
 We have a warrant for your arrest for failing to appear for jury duty.
 You need to post bond immediately.
-Stay on the phone — if you hang up, we will dispatch a car to your home."
+Stay on the phone.
+If you hang up, we will dispatch a car to your home."

 What To Do